 - Dental Surgery MChD/BChD (Graduate Entry)

-Please see the Faculty of Medicine and Health website for the course list, typical entry requirements, and accepted qualifications.
+Please see Course Search for the course list, typical entry requirements, and accepted qualifications.

 The School of Dentistry recognises that some applicants may have studied a more flexible curriculum, where they have been able to progress through their educational development at an appropriate rate according to their ability.
 Where a Level 2 (for example, GCSE) or Level 3 (for example, A Level) qualification has been taken ‘early’ the academic reference should include the reasons for this so that it can be taken into consideration by the admissions team.